robaho/go-concurrency-test/readme.md

 In my tests I developed a fully concurrent "shared intmap" which shows excellent performance, but for a variety of reasons this is not a general solution, but it shows the performance potential of a redesigned sync.Map.

-The Go incident above links to several issues #21031, #21035, and #15292 that when resolved should bring sync.Map performance inline with Java's ConcurrentHashMap.
+The Go incident above links to several issues #[21031](https://github.com/golang/go/issues/54720), #[21035](https://github.com/golang/go/issues/21035) that when resolved should bring sync.Map performance inline with Java's ConcurrentHashMap.

 To be fair, most of performance issues with sync.Map only surface with a large map, with a large working set of active keys, as the indirection is